kulovvoj/squeedometer-clone/README.md

 [Squeedometer](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/2181009-squeedometer-adds-a-speedometer-to-your-hud)
 ============

-A speedometer for Minecraft, now showing speed average.
+A clone of the mod Squeedometer for Minecraft, now showing speed average.

 **/sm reset**
 - manual reset for the speed average